MicrosoftDocs/cpp-docs/docs/c-runtime-library/cgets-cgetws.md

 Because all editing keys are active when `_cgets` or `_cgetws` is called while in a console window, pressing the F3 key repeats the last entered entry.

 In C++, these functions have template overloads that invoke the newer, secure counterparts of these functions.
 For more information, see [Secure Template Overloads](../c-runtime-library/secure-template-overloads.md).

+By default, this function's global state is scoped to the application.
+To change this, see [App vs OS state](global-state.md).

 ### Generic-Text Routine Mappings